Tj-Tracy/baby-bat-bot/README.md

 # baby-bat-bot
-bot made for the baby-bat discord
+bot made for the baby-bat discord.
+Back from the grave.